domainsofapp/domainsofapp.github.io/_posts/2018-01-04-notable-books.md

 Let the Right One In by John Ajvide Lindqvist
 One Flew Over the Cookoo's Nest by Ken Kesey
 Reconstructing Earth by Braden R. Allenby
+Rework by David Heinemeier Hansson and Jason Fried
 Rhinoceros by Eugène Ionesco
 Siddhartha by Hermann Hesse
 Stories of Your Life and Others by Ted Chiang
+The Art of Living by Epictetus (retold by Sharon Lebell)
 The Autobiography of Malcolm X by Alex Haley and Malcolm X
 The Day of the Jackal by Frederick Forsyth
 The Gate of Heavenly Peace by Jonathan Spence